 - We are resourceful and efficient in the marshalling and management of the resources needed to undertake our work.

-- Promoting access to proper and adequate representation of people with disability on all bodies which make decisions that affect their lives;
+- promoting access to proper and adequate representation of people with disability on all bodies which make decisions that affect our lives;

-- Fostering communication and cooperation with other community organisations with similar aims;
+- fostering communication, cooperation and partnerships with other community organisations with similar aims; and

-- All such things as are lawful and conducive to the attainment of the aims of the Association.
+- all such things as are lawful and conducive to the attainment of the purpose of the company.